Risk premium and rough volatility: Roughly extracting the Risk Premium from the Market

 \section{Roughly extracting the Risk Premium from the Market}

-In this section we consider the risk premium process $\lambda$ to be deterministic, with the aim of obtaining a formula that links $\PP$ and $\QQ$ market observable quantities.
-The following theorem shows how to infer the risk premium from the market using forecasts under the physical measure and Variance Swap prices in the pricing measure.
+We now consider the risk premium process~$\lambda$ deterministic, and obtain a formula linking~$\PP$ and~$\QQ$ market observable quantities.
+The following theorem shows how to infer the risk premium from the market using forecasts under~$\PP$ and Variance Swap prices under~$\QQ$.

 \begin{theorem} Consider the rough volatility model~\eqref{rough vol GJR} under~$\PP$.
 If $\psi(t,x)=\xi_0(t)\E^{\nu x}$, $\mu_s=r_s$ for all $s\geq 0$ and $\left(\lambda_s\right)_{s\geq 0}\in L^2(\RR)$ is deterministic, then